 The apartment is in a small basement with low ceilings and no natural light, but I write to you today alive and well, with no complaints.
 It doesn’t have a microwave or toaster, but those are appliances of luxury, I tell you.
 It has a bed, which is the main thing.
 I’ve slept in bat-infested huts in the middle of the jungle, man.
 I was prepared for anything.

-I’ll admit it wasn’t the easiest three weeks to transition, suburban gal to city dweller.
-I’ve never felt so haggard (stress ate hummus and cucumbers for dinner) as I apartment hunted while getting settled in a new job.
+I’ll admit it wasn’t the easiest three weeks to transition this suburban gal to a city dweller.
+I’ve never felt so haggard (stress ate hummus and cucumbers for dinner every night) as I hunted for apartments while getting settled in a new job.
 I broke out in raging hives from a protein shake last week and had to go to the hospital (picture: lonely Liz writhing on the floor like Bellatrix Lestrange just crucio’ed the shit out of her, dialing 911), and I’ve already been back home in Ottawa two weekends in a row.
 I have yet to spend a full weekend of joy and exploration in Toronto, and I look forward to that this upcoming weekend.

 On apartment hunting…